rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 Preprocessors
 =============

-The reprocess attribute converts a received value before assigning it to the parameter.
+The preprocess attribute converts a received value before assigning it to the parameter.
 Preprocessors are typically used to convert a value of invalid type to one of a valid type, such as converting a float to an integer.

 .. code-block:: python